Originally published on April 25, 2018. Updated June 26, 2024.

 2. Flowchart work breakdown structure template

-This template uses the familiar flowchart format for defining deliverables at different levels.
-You can add your deliverables in the spreadsheet and Excel will automatically sort them into a flowchart.
+This excel project management template uses the familiar flowchart format for defining deliverables at different levels.
+You can add your deliverables in the project spreadsheet template and Excel will automatically sort them into a flowchart.
 Great for visually defining hierarchies.

 Download: DemandMetric.com (Excel) - Requires registration